The Twitch Graveyard

 The Twitch Graveyard is a chronological look at Twitch products and features that have been shut down over the years.

-Welcome to the Twitch Graveyard, a chronological timeline of when features met their untimely end.
+Welcome to the Twitch Graveyard, a chronological timeline of when features were shut down by Twitch, inspired by Killed By Google.
 I've wanted to create this because I'm intrigued to see Twitch's feature progression and deprecation.
-This is NOT meant to be a document that elicits negativity about Twitch, but rather a historic look back at how it has changed over the course of years.
-And, surely, there will be some reminiscing about 'the good ole days.'
-Enjoy, and if you think of anything I may have missed, please send me a message on Twitter or via the Contact Form!
+This historical look back at how Twitch has changed and the features that existed over the years should offer insight into the motivations and goals at the time.
+If you think of anything I have missed, please message me on Twitter or via the Contact Form!

 2023 Deaths